 Parkinson’s is a neurological disorder affecting over 145,000 people in the UK alone.
 It is the second most common neurodegenerative disease, yet symptoms are still treated with the same group of drugs we have had for over 50 years.
 There is currently no approved treatment which can even slow down, let alone reverse or cure the condition.

 We know that living with dementia can be a hard and lonely experience.
-Dementia UK provides specialist dementia support through our Admiral Nurse service, working together with families to provide the one-to-one support, expert guidance and practical solutions they need to live more positively with dementia every day.
+Dementia UK provides specialist dementia support for families through our Admiral Nurse service.
+When things get challenging or difficult for people with dementia and their families, Admiral Nurses work alongside them, giving the compassionate one-to-one support, expert guidance and practical solutions they need to face dementia.

 The Trust was set up in 1994 to listen, support and respond to the needs of people living with Type 1 and Type 2 diabetes.
 As a charity we have grown through our members support, to be able to produce a wide variety of FREE resources.